hhhh-arch/tracking_covid/README.md

 # tracking_covid
-here is a small tracking program for covid-19 relevent case tracking
+here is a simple tracking program for covid-19 relevent case tracking if the input case shows up that the potential contacts has went to the same position before i